 What is a 360 Leadership Assessment?

-The 360 leadership assessment is rooted in behavioral science.
+The 360 leadership assessment is rooted in behavioral science, and it’s one of many HR software tools that can support employee development.
 As an evidence-based tool, its primary purpose is to extract broad, reliable, and valid data shining a light on specific actions and behaviors.
 Multiple viewpoints of a leader’s strengths and blind spots are measured to support growth and sustainable behavior change.

 Accomplished through an honest self-assessment coupled with candid feedback from managers, peers, and direct reports, hard data from various perspectives gets aggregated.
 Armed with precision knowledge and clarity, a leader can then begin mapping a course of action toward goal creation and, ultimately, the desired change.